Brick-laying | Winter 1956

 In 1984, Thomas Keating stepped down as abbot of St. Joseph’s after twenty years, and

 returned to Snowmass, where he continued his work with Centering Prayer and its organizational arm, Contemplative Outreach.
-Then, after fifteen years as abbot of St. Benedict’s, Michael Abdo resigned, and on May 29, 1985, the community elected Joseph Boyle as his successor, whom remains the community’s spiritual father.
+Then, after fifteen years as abbot of St. Benedict’s, Michael Abdo resigned, and on May 29, 1985, the community elected Joseph Boyle as his successor.
+Fr.
+Joseph served as spiritual father for more than thirty-three years until his death and was succeeded by Charles Albanese on January 12, 2019.

 ONE OF ABBOT JOSEPH’S major projects was the construction of new retreat facilities.
 After consulting with architects, raising funds, generous donations, and four years of construction, the facilities were completed in the summer of 1995.
 The Retreat House of St. Benedict’s continues to host Centering Prayer and other group and private retreats, serving as the spiritual home for those seeking to deepen their practice and prayer life.